webdevjeffus/drop-in-css/docs/tutorial.md

 h1, h2, h3, h4 { font-family: 'Alegreya', serif; }
 ```

-The first rule here, with the selector "html", declares the font that will be used by default through out the site&mdash;in the default **drop-in** theme, I've chosen Open Sans, an easy-to-read font that was designed for screen viewing.
+The first rule here, with the selector "html", declares the font that will be used by default throughout the site.
+In the default **drop-in** theme, I've chosen Open Sans, an easy-to-read font that was designed for screen viewing.
 The second rule declares the display font to be used for larger headings, including the \<h1> in the \<header> element that serves as the site logo.
 A carefully-selected display font goes a long way in establishing the "attitude" of the app, so you can afford to sacrifice a little bit of legibility for the sake of coolness.

+##### Replacing the fonts
 It's not difficult to change the fonts used by **drop-in.css**.
-Just go to Google Fonts and pick two fonts that look good together.
+Just go to [Google Fonts](https://www.google.com/fonts) and pick two fonts that look good together.
 The general font should be an easily-read serif or sans-serif font; the display font can be a bit fancier.
 When choosing the font package for your site, select the normal, bold, italic, and bold italic versions of the general font, and the bold version of the display font.
 (Some display fonts are only available in a single version, which they call "normal"; if that's the case, use that version.)

-Once you have chosen your fonts, click the "Use" button at the lower right hand corner of the Google Fonts page, and the site will automagically generate the link you need to include in the head of your HTML document, as well as the proper "font-family" information to put into the font rules in the Design Styles section of **drop-in.css**.
+Once you have chosen your fonts, click the "Use" button at the lower right hand corner of the Google Fonts page, which will take you to a page where you finalize your font choices.
+In section 1 of that page, be sure you've checked the styles **drop-in** needs: normal, italic, bold, and bold italic styles of the general font, and a bold style of the display font.
+You can skip section 2, Character Sets, unless your app requires an alphabet other than the default Latin.

+In section 3, "Add this code to your website," click the **@import** tab to have Google Fonts generate the @import command that loads your chosen fonts.
+Copy and paste this line of code into the [Import Commands](#import-commands) section **drop-in.css** file in place of the command that loads the default fonts.

+Section 4 of the Google Fonts "Use" page gives you CSS font-family declarations that you will paste into the two rules in the [Design Styles/Fonts](#fonts) section of the **drop-in.css** stylesheet.
+Insert the general font into the "html" font-family rule there, and insert the display font into the "h1, h2, h3, h4" font-family rule.

 #### Colors
 The Colors sub-section of the Design Styles section is the _only_ place where colors are declared in **drop-in.css**.
 If you want to use a different color scheme and can't find an existing theme in the [**drop-in.css** themes](https://github.com/webdevjeffus/drop-in-css/blob/master/docs/themes.md) collection, you can replace the color specifications in this section line by line; the comments in the code will help you figure out what each line does, and what kind of color to use.